obrien-lab-psu/native_state_only_prot_entanglement_analysis/README.md

 (2) Make sure there is only one alpha carbon per residue.
 Many PDBs have multiple conformations of a residue labled locA or locB ect. choose one and delete the others.

 ## OUTPUT file(s)
-There will be a single pickle file created native_entanglement_analysis_1.1/output/1p7l_native.pkl
+There will be a pickle file created native_entanglement_analysis_1.1/output/1p7l_native.pkl There will also be a .csv file created in the same directory with the same informaiton as well for easy viewing

 This is a binary file containing a nested dictionary.
 Each top level key is a pair of residue IDs from the PDB constituting a native contact and each value is a dictionary with information about the entanglement.